aksommerville/egg2/README.md

 - eggdev --help reads from etc/doc/eggdev-cli.md directly.
 - Default instruments live somewhere in the SDK.

+## Should I use Egg?

+Target use case is low-resolution 2d sprite graphics with beepy sound and local multiplayer.
+Think SNES.

+Some common game features that Egg *does not* support:
+ - Analogue joysticks.
+ - Text from the keyboard. (keyboard masquerades as a gamepad).
+ - Mouse, touch, accelerometer.
+ - Networking.
+ - Recorded sound.
+ - Arbitrary FS access.
+ - 3d graphics.
+ - Script languages.
+Our API is geared for C. C++, Rust, and the like should be possible.
+Lua, JS, Python, and the like will never work.

+Features we *do* support:
+ - 2d sprite graphics.
+ - Beepy music and sound.
+ - Access to music's playhead (eg for rhythm games).
+ - Local multiplayer.
+Most hosts can go up to at least 8.
+ - Multiple languages.
+Easy for strings, but you're on your own for text written in images.
+ - Universal input config.
+Individual games never need to worry about it.
+ - Highly portable.
+ - Security guarantees.
+If paranoid, a user can extract the ROM from a web build and run that safely in their own runtime.
+ - No unnecessary branding.
+For the most part, users don't know that you're using Egg, why should they care.

 ## Prereqs

 - All use cases: